 “It’s absolutely gorgeous,” says Tom Kleinschnitz who serves as Moffat County tourism director.
 “The views along the Yampa and Green River corridors and on the Yampa Bench Road in Dinosaur National Monument match or are better than the overlooks at some places in the Grand Canyon.”

 On the monument's eastern edge is Deerlodge Park where visitors can see hundreds of elk year-round.

-“There are times in the middle of the winter where they’ll bunch up into a herd of 300 to 500,” Kleinschnitz says.
+“There are times in the middle of the winter where they’ll bunch up into a herd of hundreds,” Kleinschnitz says.
 “So that’s an opportunity for people to really take incredible pictures.”

 If you seek more wildlife, head east to Maybell then north to the Sand Wash Basin area where one of the largest wild mustang herds still roam.
 Their biology can be traced back to horses brought over by early explorers from the Old World.